 - Have at least a 2.0 cumulative GPA

-- Have completed at least 60 college-level credits by the time of enrollment in the program
+- Have completed at least 60 college-level credits by the time of enrollment in the program (NOTE: Applicants to the Criminal Justice Online Program must complete 90 transferable college-level academic credits by the time they intend to enroll in the program.)

 - Have completed the following prerequisite courses with at least a 2.0 grade in each course: introductory course in political science/American government; introductory or survey course in sociology.